appsocially/upil-site/docs/development/README.md

 #### override vs overrideCurrent

-The `override` and `overrideCurrent` props that are passed to the `ChatThemePlugin` are funcions with identical signatures that receive a node, and can choose to map a Vue component to that node to be displayed in the Chat UI.
+The `override` and `overrideCurrent` props that are passed to the `ChatMode` are funcions with identical signatures that receive a node, and can choose to map a Vue component to that node to be displayed in the Chat UI.
 The `override` function is meant to define `widget` mapping in the chat history.
 The `overrideCurrent` function is meant to map the current node to a special widget that lives at the bottom of the Chat UI and acts as the user-input.
 In this way, the UI can handle custom input types such as dates, colors, shapes, images, videos, etc. with custom widgets, in addition to standard input such as text and list-selection.

 ### Override function signature